Enzyme-driven phase separation: Stochastic model

 The full dynamics of Eqs. (\ref{eq:phi})--(\ref{eq:alphas}) is still not analytically tractable.
-In the following, we exploit the fact that~$\langle\phi\rangle$ is a slow variable compared to the local field dynamics.
-We thus analyze the system adiabatically, treating~$\langle\phi\rangle$ as a fixed parameter, and later enforce the global constraint self-consistently for the determination of the steady states.
+In the following, we exploit the fact that~$\langle\phi\rangle_\mathrm{s}$ is a slow variable compared to the local field dynamics.
+We thus analyze the system adiabatically, treating~$\langle\phi\rangle_\mathrm{s}$ as a fixed parameter, and later enforce the global constraint self-consistently for the determination of the steady states.

 The stochastic dynamics of Eq.~(\ref{eq:phi}) can be formulated within the Martin-Siggia-Rose-Janssen-De\,Dominicis path-integral framework~\cite{MSR73,Kam23}.
-The corresponding generating functional is constructed by averaging over noise, distributed according to $P[\xi]\propto \exp\left(-\frac{1}{2}\int\mathrm{d}t\int \mathrm{d}\vec{x}\,\,\xi^2\right)$, while enforcing the Langevin equation as a constraint:
+In this context, the stochastic evolution is mapped onto a path integral over the field $\phi$ and an auxiliary response field $\tilde\phi$ encoding noise realizations.
+This construction naturally introduces a generating functional, whose logarithm plays a role analogous to a free energy, as it generates correlation and response functions, while its extrema single out the most probable fluctuating trajectories~\cite{MSR73,Kam23}.
+This functional is explicitly constructed by averaging over noise distributed according to $P[\xi]\propto \exp\left(-\frac{1}{2}\int\mathrm{d}t\int \mathrm{d}\vec{x}\,\,\xi^2\right)$, while enforcing the Langevin equation as a constraint:

 where the Jacobian determinant $ {J}$ of the argument of the delta function is unity in the It\^o regularization, which is the natural choice for intrinsic noise.
-Representing the delta function by means of an auxiliary response field~$\tilde\phi$ and integrating out the noise, the generating functional can be recast as~\cite{Kam23}:
+Representing the delta function by means of the auxiliary response field~$\tilde\phi$ and integrating out the noise, the generating functional can be recast as~\cite{Kam23}: